 Drain L, near Robe

-- Permanently wet with slow-flowing pools connected by small areas of fast-flowing riffles in autumn and spring 2014
+- Permanently wet with slow-flowing pool habitats present in autumn and spring.

-- Moderately diverse macroinvertebrate community with no sensitive or rare species
+- Moderately diverse macroinvertebrate community with one sensitive species and a few habitat specialists.

 About the location

-Drain L is a large drain in the South East with a catchment area of about 780 square kilometres.
-It rises at an elevation of about 40 metres above sea-level near Lucindale, receives drainage from Drain K, Avenue Flat-K Drain, Reedy Creek Drain and Wilmot Drain, and flows in a westerly direction into Lake Hawdon North, ultimately discharging into Guichen Bay, Robe.
+Drain L is a large drain in the South East with a catchment area of about 780 km2.
+It rises at an elevation about 40 metres above sea evel near Lucindale, receives drainage from Drain K, Avenue Flat-K Drain, Reedy Creek Drain and Wilmot Drain, and flows in a westerly direction into Lake Hawdon North and ultimately discharges into Guichen Bay, Robe.

-Drain L is an artificially constructed drain where the primary function is to remove surface water to improve agricultural productivity in the region (Department for Water 2010).
+Drain L is an artificially constructed drain where the primary function is to remove surface water and draining saline groundwater to improve agricultural productivity in the region (Department for Water 2010).
 Given its artificial character, the drain is not expected to be in a highly rated aquatic ecosystem condition, although it does provide significant habitat for many aquatic species in the region.

 The major land uses are sheep and cattle grazing, cropping and some areas of native vegetation.
-The monitoring site was located near the coast at Sandy Lane, about four kilometres east from Robe.
+The monitoring site was located near the coast at Sandy Lane, about four kilometres east of Robe.

-The drain was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including nutrient enrichment and poor habitat features, although the drain still provided a refuge for a number of aquatic macroinvertebrates and fish.
+The drain was given a Fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
+There was evidence of human disturbance, including nutrient enrichment and poor habitat features, although the drain still provided a refuge for some notable native species.

-The narrow riparian zone lacked trees and shrubs and consisted of introduced grasses weeds and a few small sedges.
-The surrounding vegetation was cleared agricultural land adjacent to and downstream of the site; further upstream, areas of native woodland and shrubland dominated the local landscape.
+The narrow riparian zone lacked trees and shrubs and only consisted of weeds and introduced grasses.
+The surrounding vegetation was cleared agricultural land adjacent to and downstream of the site; further upstream, areas of native vegetation dominated the local landscape.

 Special environmental features